-- Select Edit Settings.
+- Select Edit Settings from the dropdown.

-- Choose Pull data from external applications.
+- Select Advanced options, then Pull data from external applications.

-Work Item ID and Work Item Name
+- By Work Item ID

 - Only the specified Work Items: Measures the specific Work Items you include.
 This is good for measuring progress on a specific subset of Work Items and will not include any hierarchical children.